 Wyoming man acknowledges killing former roommate with hammer

-The Riverton Ranger reports https://goo.gl/g55yso 27-year-old Florin Brandon Wyatt pleaded guilty Thursday to first-degree murder in the March 3 death of 56-year-old Keith Stephenson.
 Wyatt said in court he became angry because Stephenson, who he described as a good friend, tried to kick him out of the house Stephenson owned in Riverton.
+Wyatt struck Stephenson in the head 17 times and shot him in the back after he was dead.

 Add your comments below